 What Is Cardio And Why Should You Do It?

 What is cardio?
-Put simply, it is as important to being healthy and looking good as lifting weights is and it does much more than just help you lose a couple of pounds.
+It’s as important to being healthy and looking good as lifting weights and does much more than just help you lose a couple of pounds!
 Here is a definition and ten reasons why you should cherish the idea of doing cardio.

 What Is Cardio?

-Any activity that gets your heart rate to about 50 – 75% of the maximum can be classified as cardio.
-To find out your maximum, you can roughly calculate it as 220 minus your age (if you are forty years old, for example, it’s 220 – 40 = 180).
-It doesn’t matter if you do that with running, biking, dancing, tennis, skateboarding or whatever else you prefer, as long as it gets you in that range.
+Any activity that gets your heart rate to about 50 – 75% of your maximum heart rate can be classified as cardio.
+You can roughly calculate your maximum with the formula 220 minus your age.
+If you are forty years old, for example, it’s 220 – 40 = 180.

 1. Cardio helps you lose weight